-The industry studies are a key step in the Navy’s recapitalization of its undersea cable installation and repair capability, as the only operational ship, USNS ZEUS (T-ARC 7), is nearly forty years old and needs to be replaced.
-Additional missions include acoustic, hydrographic, and bathymetric survey; towing projectors; and deploying and recovering UUVs and other packages through its moonpool.
+The industry studies are a crucial step in the Navy’s recapitalization of its undersea cable installation and repair capability, as the only operational ship, USNS ZEUS (T-ARC 7), is nearly forty years old and needs to be replaced.

-BMT will develop a T-ARC(X) design that integrates its team’s portfolio of operating cable ship designs with a newly tested hull form.
+BMT will develop a T-ARC(X) design that integrates its team’s operating cable ship designs portfolio with a newly tested hull form.
 BMT’s approach will apply the successful methodology employed on similar industry studies performed recently.
 The team also integrates producibility considerations in its approach through its shipbuilding partner, FMG.

-Rick Cox, Vice President in BMT’s U.S. defense business, commented:
+Rick Cox, Vice President in BMT’s U.S. defence business, commented:

 “We’re excited to continue our vessel design support to the U.S. Navy.
 This award demonstrates the strength of BMT as a trusted design partner of choice, the diversity of our vessel portfolio, and our global naval architecture capabilities.”

-The award is the latest in a series of similar U.S. Government industry studies contracts awarded to BMT, including the Navy’s T-AGOS(X) and USCG’s Offshore Patrol Cutter programs.
+In a series of similar U.S. Government industry studies contracts awarded to BMT, the latest award includes the Navy’s T-AGOS(X) and USCG’s Offshore Patrol Cutter programs.
 BMT continues to position itself as the leading independent ship design agent in the U.S., capable of working with shipyards of all sizes to deliver projects ranging from small commercial tasks to complex U.S. Government shipbuilding programs.

 A £1.6 billion contract has been awarded to Team Resolute to manufacture the vessels providing munitions, stores and provisions to the Royal Navy’s aircraft carriers, destroyers and frigates.